Sopur/Discord-user-bots/README.md

 ```

-# Now here are thoes Properties in a more readable form:
+# Now here are those properties in a more readable form:
 ```js

 this.user_settings = {